 I often make these One-Bowl Chocolate Chip Muffins vegan by using a flax egg, almond or coconut milk, and vegan dark chocolate chips.
 This works GREAT here.
 Just make sure if you’re using sweetened non-dairy milk, that you reduce the amount of sugar by a teaspoon.

 There is no such thing as too much chocolate, but there IS such a thing as too sweet.

 Green tip: Industrial dairy production has a huge impact on the environment, especially because of the amount of land it takes to sustain and its high amount of greenhouse gas emissions.
-Reducing your dairy consumption is one great way to reduce your ecological footprint.
+Reducing your fairy consumption is one great way to improve your ecological footprint.

 Why You Should Make These One-Bowl Chocolate Chip Muffins

 - They’re quick and easy.
 One bowl and in less than 30 minutes.
 The quickest way to get your chocolate fix.

 - They’re customizable.
 Sub blueberries, switch out the flour, and make them egg and dairy-free without compromising on flavor.

 - That muffin top.
 The caramelized sugar on top.
 Oof!

 - Minimal cleanup.
 One bowl to mix makes one bowl to clean.
 You’re welcome.

 - 1 ½ cups all-purpose flour